caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 This is what we know about the method:

 - `T` is some type, nothing more
-- `Timestamp` is a typeclass -- I strongly recommend that typeclasses do only _one_ thing
+- `Timestamp` is a type class -- I strongly recommend that type classes do only _one_ thing

-With a typeclass we can define the expected property of the argument.
+With a type class we can define the expected property of the argument.

 ___
 >`[T:Timestamp]` is the same as adding `( implicit ts:Timestamp[T] )` to the method signature
 >
-> You also can have several typeclasses stacked up, `[T:Timestamp:Speaker]` would be equivalent to `( implicit ts:Timestamp[T], sp:Speaker[T] )`
+> You also can have several type classes stacked up, `[T:Timestamp:Speaker]` would be equivalent to `( implicit ts:Timestamp[T], sp:Speaker[T] )`

 ___